 Like many other folktales of the arctic region, Yup’ik folklore emphasized keeping children safe from the elements and the dangers of being alone and ill-prepared.
 This folktale is no different, but it definitely gave me goosebumps the first time I heard it over an early-winter bonfire.
-Photography by Jayberrytech A very long time ago, in the Cape Prince of Wales, in a … [Read more...] about The Tale of the Red Skeleton: A Yup’ik Ghost Story
+Photography by Jayberrytech A very long time ago, in the Cape Prince of Wales, in a … [Read more...] about Ghost Tales of the Arctic: The Red Skeleton

 What is the Keelut?
 Photography by Nick Bolton This creature is an Inuit legend, one who hunts people during the winter, but it's not actually a predator in the strictest sense--it's a spirit of the Netherworld.
 The Keelut (key-loot), also known as the Qiqirn (key-kern) is sometimes referenced as a spirit of death or an evil earth spirit.
 While it is actually a spirit, it … [Read more...] about Inuit Spirit of Death: The Keelut